 Symbolism in the Church: The Cross

-Symbolism in the Church: The Cross – Have you ever thought about the history and meaning behind symbols you see around the church?
-The cross is one of the most universally recognized symbols of Christianity and it has plenty of variations: close to four hundred!
+Have you ever thought about the history and meaning behind symbols you see around the church?
+Christians universally recognize the cross as one of the most prominent symbols of Christianity, with close to four hundred variations.
 To talk about each style would take quite some time, so let’s focus on a few of the more prominent variations.

 The Latin Cross - simple style cross